 BC-KY--Kentucky News Digest 6 pm, KY

 Here’s a look at how AP’s general news coverage is shaping up in Kentucky.
 Questions about coverage plans are welcome and should be directed to the AP-Louisville bureau at (502) 583-7718 or aplouisville(at)ap.org.
-News editor Scott Stroud can be reached at email@example.com.
+John Raby is on the desk.
+News editor Scott Stroud can be reached at firstname.lastname@example.org.
 A reminder this information is not for publication or broadcast, and these coverage plans are subject to change.
 Expected stories may not develop, or late-breaking and more newsworthy events may take precedence.
 If circumstances change before 6 p.m., a new digest will be sent reflecting those developments.
 All times are Eastern.

 Some TV and radio stations will receive shorter APNewsNow versions of the stories below, along with all updates.

 For up-to-the minute information on AP’s coverage, visit Coverage Plan at newsroom.ap.org.

 LOUISVILLE, Ky. _ The next stop in the Triple Crown chase is the Preakness, though both Maximum Security Country House both remain non-committal for the May 18 race following the historic Kentucky Derby decision.
 Whether Country House tries to keep his Triple Crown hopes alive, the Derby decision will linger and remain one of several story lines off the track for the beleaguered sport heading to Pimlico.
 By Gary B. Graves.

 LOUISVILLE, Ky. _ Bettors who wagered on Maximum Security in the Kentucky Derby only to see the colt get disqualified for interference will receive refunds.